blomstertj/root/Tutorials/Linux/Passwordless SSH/README.md

 and change `PasswordAuthentication yes` to `PasswordAuthentication no`

+Restart the ssh service for the configuration to take effect `sudo systemctl restart sshd`

 # Verification
 To test run ssh as you normally would and see if you get prompted for a password.